akhnos/spica-documentation/docs/concept/passport.md

 ## Identities

 An identity means an account in the Spica domain.
 Each identity has its policies and metadata.
 It contains **identifier** and **password** informations for authorization.
 You can attach a policy to identity and detach it at any time.
-You can see all attachable policies under the identity policies tab.
+You can see all attachable policies under the [identity policies](#policies).

 > Right after the installation, Spica creates a default identity to get you started.
 We suggest you change at least its password before going live.